Great stories start with

 the ability to change the system font with the extra BASIC instruction

-CALL FONT(n)
+CALL FONT(n).

 Inspecting other firmwares, I found that Sony HB-F900 also had a similar feature with three additional fonts.